Cite Movebank studies

 Example data availability statement for a published study:

-Example data availability statement for a non-published study:
+Example data availability statement for a study with restricted download:

 The study name and ID are included in the Study Details of each study in Movebank.